Abbey-Wilkinson/plant-project/dashboard/README.md

 - **Required env variables**:
     - DB_HOST               -> arn to your AWS RDS
     - DB_PORT               -> port the AWS RDS runs on (e.g. If using T-SQL this typically uses 1433)
-    - DB_USERNAME           -> Your database username
+    - DB_USER           -> Your database username
-    - DB_DATABASE           -> Your database name
+    - DB_NAME           -> Your database name
     - DB_PASSWORD           -> Password to access your database.

 ## Files